My Story

 Today, I’m a behavioral scientist, change consultant, and PhD researcher continuing to deepen my work in self-change and identity development.

-I view you and your life as a business.
+I view you and your life as a business. and you are the owner, you are the CEO.

-And I consult for, coach and mentor the woman running that enterprise.
+I consult for, coach and mentor the woman running that enterprise.

 That’s the work.